Getting Started with NUCLEO-L476RG

 - Add a BLE characteristic element to the canvas, which creates a GATT characteristic to use in your project.
 This element is a coupled element that bridges the project between the Embedded tab and Application tab, meaning it’s included on both tabs.
-Select the BLE characteristic element, and within its properties change the Read Data Type, Write Data Type, and Notify Data Type fields to
+Select the BLE characteristic element, and within its properties change the Read Data Type and Write Data Type fields to

 Floating Point (32-bit).
-This allows the element to read and write a floating point value, which is the temperature value that will be sent to it.
+This allows the element to read and write a floating point value, which is the temperature value that will eventually be sent through it.

-- Connect the TSL2572 element to the BLE characteristic element, which ties the value of the temperature sensor to the Application tab.
+- Connect the STTS751 element to the BLE characteristic element, which ties the value of the temperature sensor to the Application tab.
 This creates an event between the two elements in the

 Temperature Readtrigger, with the ability

 Set Value.
 This sets a value for the project’s interface after it reads the raw temperature sensor data.

 That wraps up the first aspect of the project within the Embedded tab.
 To this point, an interval has been set that will run once per second after the project opens, and when run will read the temperature data from the sensor shield’s temperature sensor.
 That data will then be sent from the BLE characteristic to the mobile app via the Application tab.

 The Embedded tab canvas should resemble the following image:

 Step 4 of 9: Create the Project’s Interface